HalFentise/tp/docs/UserGuide.md

 ---

+### Viewing summary of expenses: `summary`
+Sets reminders for upcoming expenses.

+Format: `summary from/START_DATE to/END_DATE` <br><br>
+Example:
+* `summary from/2025-03-01 to/2025-03-29` (Displays a summary of expenses for the selected time period)

+---

 ### Setting notifications for upcoming payments: `notify`
 Sets reminders for upcoming expenses.

-Format: `notify d/DESCRIPTION a/AMOUNT c/CATEGORY t/DATE` <br><br>
+Format: `notify d/DESCRIPTION c/CATEGORY t/DATE` <br><br>
 Example:
-* `notify d/Rent a/1000 c/Housing t/2025-03-01` (Sets a reminder for rent payment on March 1st, 2025)
+* `notify d/Dinner c/Food t/2025-03-01` (Sets a reminder for dinner payment on March 1st, 2025)

 ---

 ### Prioritizing specific expenses: `priority`
-Marks an expense based on different priorities, default set to be low.
+Marks an expense based on different priorities including high, medium and low, default set to be low.

 Format: `priority INDEX priority_level` <br><br>
 Example: